rocky-d/drmo-server/README.md

 ###### GET

 Send **GET** requests to `/registration` and set parameters according to the specification table below in whether request URI or request body (choosing the parameters in request URI first if both options are available) to query **user** data.
+(All terminal values in the response JSON data are **String** type.)

 Parameter specification table for querying **user** data (fields with `*` are required):